jchonig/rak7200_config/README.md

 ## Issues

-Trying to mask/unmask multiple channels seems intermittent, how long does it take?
+1. Trying to mask/unmask multiple channels seems intermittent, how long does it take?
+1. Both my devices go dead after a while, what's up with that?